FFast/ict302-2/content/posts/Grider's-revised-Initial-Personal-Contract.md

 ---
 <p>
 A <br/>
 I will create and develop a thorough description of what our placebo company (About Page).
-I will descirbe the roles of our team, our mission, and our approach to executing mission and a breif but detailed message of our support to the python leanring community.
-The design should be a very auitable for our group.
+I will describe the roles of our team, our mission, and our approach to executing mission and a breif but detailed message of our support to the python learning community.
+The design should be a very suitable for our group.

 B <br/>
 I will create a adequate about page.
 Providing some details of our mission, our teams roles, and approach to mission and support.
 Along with a well laid out page design.